jolie/docs/architectural-composition/collections.md

 }
 ```
 Note that here we use the parallel composition of the primitive `forward`.
+A complete example of message broadcasting thprugh the usage of smart aggregation can be found [here](https://github.com/jolie/examples/tree/master/04_architectural_composition/08_collection/02_broadcasting).

 # Interface extension
 Collections extend the Courier Sessions syntax by allowing a set of output ports that share the same interface to be extended by the same `interface_extender`,